suhasholla3/Battle-Of-Neighborhood/README.md

-# Battle-Of-Neighborhood

-For a Business problem,
+# Predictive location analysis for a new Cafe in Bangalore -
-K-means clustering has been executed to cluster the neighborhoods and recommend the opportunistic neighborhoods to open a new Cafe in Bangalore Location.
+Solved a business problem by utilizing Machine learning K-means clustering algorithm using Python to cluster neighborhoods and recommended opportunistic neighborhoods to open a new Cafe in Bangalore.